-Another reason why Apple needs to stop selling non-Retina displays: macOS Mojave will not support subpixel antialiasing for text, as Adam Banks points out, is bad news for non-Retina screens and suggests that the current MacBook Air will soon stop being sold.
-But whether this spells the end for the Air entirely, or whether it will be upgraded to a Retina display, is anyone's guess at this point.
+Another reason why Apple needs to stop selling non-Retina displays: macOS Mojave will not support subpixel antialiasing for text.
+This is bed news for non-Retina screens and suggests that the current MacBook Air will soon stop being sold or it will be upgraded to a Retina display.

-Another possibility is that the new MacBook Airs could use Intel's eighth-generation Coffee Lake processors.
+Another option is that the new MacBook Airs could use Intel's eighth-generation Coffee Lake processors.
 Or, they could use the same type of Intel processors that the MacBook uses - the Core M series, in which case the Amber Lake Y processors might get a look in.

-However, some reports are suggesting that Apple may be creating its own processors to power the new MacBooks.
+As we hinted above, some reports are suggesting that Apple may be creating its own processors to power its MacBooks.
 However, the reports are suggesting those processors won't appear until 2020, certainly not as soon as 2018.

-Bloomberg reported in January 2018 that Apple is developing more of its own coprocessors (like the T2 chip in the iMac Pro and the T1 chip in the MacBook Pro) that will be used in a desktop Mac as well as an updated Mac laptop, although it doesn't specify which laptop.
+Bloomberg reported in January 2018 that Apple is developing more of its own co-processors (like the T2 chip in the iMac Pro and the 2018 MacBook Pro) for use in its desktop and laptop computers.

 According to 9to5Mac, who spoke to supply chain sources in May 2018 about a new processor that is being built on behalf of Apple by Pegatron (who manufactures other Apple iOS devices), an Apple-made processor could feature in the "First ARM-based Mac, with a ship date as soon as 2020."

 That site claims: "We do know that it has a touchscreen, a sim card slot, GPS, compass, is water resistant and it also runs EFI."